jatcwang/frontend-typescript-gulp/README.md

 - SASS/SCSS compilation
 - Watch your files and only recompile what's needed when you change a file
 - Emits a single javascript output using browserify
+- Generate source maps for both Typescript and SCSS
+- Uglify Javascript / minify CSS when you run in production mode `gulp --env production`

 # Install steps